adamavenir/kerblam/README.md

 __Disclaimer:__ Kerblam is highly irreverent, ridiculous, historically inaccurate, and built on pop stereotypes.
 If you take all things literally, are uncomfortable playing war games like *RISK*, or would never be caught playing *Cards Against Humanity*, you will dislike this game very much.
 The authors of the game hate war, nuclear weapons, and nationalism.

+__Note:__ Please [file issues](https://github.com/adambrault/kerblam/issues/new) if anything seems unclear or if you think there is an aspect of gameplay that could be improved or simplified.
+My goal is to play test this a bit more, collaborate with @amydearest on the final card set, and publish this game with her beautiful artwork.
+Mostly because what the heck.
+Why not?

 ------------------------------------------------------------------------

 # Object of the game